Guerin-Foster History of Australian Rowing

 2nd WA – Bow: Gavin J Jenner, 2: Gary J Dehring, 3: Laurie A Anderson, 4: Peter Shakespear, 5: Keith N Whyatt, 6: Ian D Hamilton, 7: Joe E Saunders, Str: George Xouris, Cox: Brian Tonkin, Emergs: John C Whitehead & Jeff Howard, Cch: Joe R Saunders, Mgr: Peter Maslin

-3rd VIC – Bow: David B Bishop, 2: D M Michelmore, 3: Kerry P Jelbart, 4: Will J Baillieu, 5: John R Harry, 6: Graeme H Boykett, 7: Paul M Guest, Str: David Palfreyman, Cox: Adrian E Maginn, Emergs: David G A Douglas & Eric C Vahlmeyer, Cchs: David Boykett & Phil Cayzer, Mgr: Edward Woolcock
+3rd VIC – Bow: David B Bishop, 2: David M Michelmore, 3: Kerry P Jelbart, 4: Will J Baillieu, 5: John R Harry, 6: Graeme H Boykett, 7: Paul M Guest, Str: David Palfreyman, Cox: Adrian E Maginn, Emergs: David G A Douglas & Eric C Vahlmeyer, Cchs: David Boykett & Phil Cayzer, Mgr: Edward Woolcock

-4th SA – Bow: Rod F Ellaway, 2: Michael J Lohmeyer, 3: M N Jeffries, 4: Michael G Page, 5: N A Button, 6: I S Munro, 7: Brian J Richardson, Str: William Dankbaar, Cox: Geoff Worth, Emerg: J Yates, Cch: Graham D Coldwell, Mgr: Ron G Lawrence
+4th SA – Bow: Rod F Ellaway, 2: Michael J Lohmeyer, 3: Michael N Jeffries, 4: Michael G Page, 5: N A Button, 6: I S Munro, 7: Brian J Richardson, Str: William Dankbaar, Cox: Geoff Worth, Emerg: J Yates, Cch: Graham D Coldwell, Mgr: Ron G Lawrence

 TAS eliminated in repechage– Bow: Chris King, 2: Wayne Newitt, 3: J Gunn, 4: R Howell, 5: Stephen Hawkins, 6: Adrian Marshall, 7: Geoff Mason, Str: Roger Manton, Cox: Frank Andrews, Emergs: Eric Miller, Stephen Spurling & Glen Hay, Cch: J Verney, Mgr: Roger Viney